devmichaelvanin/100DaysOfCode/README.md

 Day 12: Worked on my own website for my freelancing business; listened to a few episodes of #syntaxfm.
 Day 13: setTimout(), setInterval(), clearInterval(), alert(), confirm(), prompt(), getElementById(), getElementsByTagName(), getElementsByClassName(), and classList.add() in JavaScript; researched static website generators and the JAM stack.
 Day 14: default function parameters and spread in JavaScript.
+Day 15: the arguments object and rest parameters in JavaScript.